breakthrough-treatment-liver-cancer

 Hepatocellular carcinoma (HCC) liver-cancer-progression-stages

 HCC is the most common form of primary liver cancer in the world.
-This type of cancer starts in the hepatocytes (liver cells), that process nutrients in the blood.
+This type of cancer starts in the hepatocytes (liver cells), which process nutrients in the blood.
 HCC Cancer often develops as a single small tumor that spreads (metastasizes) to other organs and tissue in the body.
 Another type of HCC liver cancer starts as many tiny cancer nodules in the Liver (instead of a single tumor).
-This type of liver cancer is seen most often seen in patients with chronic hepatic tissue damage and liver cirrhosis.
+This type of liver cancer is most often seen in patients with chronic hepatic tissue damage and liver cirrhosis.
 Many patients with hepatocellular carcinoma also have some other disease of the Liver that is causing inflammation and fibrotic scarring in the liver, including:

 Bile duct cancer – Intrahepatic Cholangiocarcinoma